Click on a color to hear the vowel sound and the key words.

 Note: this may take a moment to load.

-Copyright K. Taylor & S. Thompson, 2009, 2012.
+Authors Karen Taylor & Shirley Thompson.
+Copyright (c) 2009, 2012.
 All rights reserved.
 This above image may not be reproduced in any form or by any means without the express permission of the authors.
-Address all inquiries using this form
+Address all inquiries using this form.

-Instead of having to write a phonetic symbol or refer to a key word that is difficult to remember, teachers and students can simply refer to the “color” of the vowel sound in question.
+The Color Vowel™ Chart provides teachers and learners with a common language for talking about pronunciation.
+Instead of having to write a phonetic symbol, teachers and students can simply refer to the “color” of the vowel sound in question.
 Here’s an example taken from the classroom:

 Student: How do you say this word? [pointing to the word “frighten” in a text]

-Teacher: “Frighten” [saying the word, with obvious stress on the first syllable].
+Teacher: “Frighten” [saying the word, with using an open hand to signal stress on the first syllable].
 So, what color is “frighten”?